 Guidelines for the Avoidance of Vibration Induced Fatigue Failure in Process Pipework

-- A new plant/facility.
+- A new plant/facility

-- An existing plant/facility.
+- An existing plant/facility

-- Changes within an existing plant/facility.
+- Modifications within existing facilities

 1. Qualitative Assessment

-- Rotating and reciprocating machinery, induces mechanical excitation.
+- Rotating/reciprocating machinery: induces mechanical excitation.

-- Positive displacement pumps or compressors, induces pulsation.
+- Positive displacement pumps: induces pulsation.

-- Centrifugal compressors, induces pulsation.
+- Centrifugal compressors: induces pulsation.

-- Intrusive elements, induces vortex shedding.
+- Intrusive elements: induces vortex shedding.

-- Slug flow, two-phases bubbles that induces sloshing, fluctuations and disturbances.
+- Slug flow: induces sloshing and disturbances.

 2. Quantitative Assessment